agl-alexglopez/dancing-links/README.md

 - To solve a Perfect Matching problem, all options and items must disappear from the world with the last choice.
 - The problem is solved when we have an empty world or matrix.

 I am not currently aware of any optimizations for this problem.
 It is very fast at finding solutions, especially because it only must find one.
 I added the bonus functionality of finding all possible perfect matching configurations to the graph editor application.
 To solve that problem, the algorithm requires minimal adjustments and it is remarkably fast.
 For example, requesting all possible perfect matchings on `Sample3`, a somewhat large network of connections, will yield 630 results immediately.
 By adding nodes, you can eventually begin generating configurations in the 10 to 100's of thousands in a reasonable amount of time.
-I should try to find the limits of this algorithm in the runtime analysis section.
 In, contrast max weight matching is much more difficult.

 ### Max Weight Matching